rtuhpc/hpc-manual/doc/07_job_managment.md

 ---

-## Monitoring queues, nodes, and jobs
+## Monitoring jobs and available resources
 Command to check the status of submitted jobs:
 ```
 qstat